ZHANG LAB

 3. Findley A, Zhang X, Boye C, Lin Y, Kalita C, Barreiro L, Lohmueller K, Pique-Regi R, Luca F. A signature of Neanderthal introgression on molecular mechanisms of environmental responses.
 PLOS Genetics 17(9): e1009493. https://doi.org/10.1371/journal.pgen.1009493

-Complex traits and polygenic risk prediction in recently admixed human populations
+Complex traits genetics in recently admixed human populations

 In recent years, studies have made significant progress in understanding the polygenic basis and local adaptations of a wide range of complex traits and common genetic diseases.
 In one of my side projects during PhD, I applied the polygenic score and the Qst/Fst method to worldwide modern and ancient human populations for detecting selection signals on a number of anthropometric traits, as an attempt to extend our understanding on the polygenic adaptation on human height in modern Europeans.
 However, the reliability of the clear signal of positive selection on height, as well as the interpretation of GWAS-based analyses in general, were vehemently challenged by the failure of replicating the signals in newly released UK biobank data.
 It was revealed that the previous evidences were strongly confounded by population stratification.
 Furthermore, multiple studies also suggested poor transferability of polygenic scores across populations, especially in diverse, admixed populations.

-I am currently using a mixed approach to systematically study how recent admixture in human population influenced the genetic architecture of complex traits.
-Leveraging empirical genomic patterns and extensive simulations, I am developing a machine learning method that infers the genomic distribution of dominance effects.
-I am also developing non-additive models to improve polygenic risk predictions, with a special focus on underrepresented diverse human populations that experienced recent admixtures.
+We are currently using a mixed approach to study how recent admixture in human population influenced the genetics of complex traits.
+We leverage simulation methods and empirical biobank data to systematically understand mechanisms that change GWAS performance and the genetic architecture of complex traits in admixed populations.
+We are also developing a machine learning method that infers the genomic distribution of dominance effects, which will help us develop non-additive models to improve polygenic risk predictions with a special focus on underrepresented diverse human populations that experienced recent admixtures.

 Reference: